flash-oss/medici/README.md

   * **BREAKING**: Upgraded `mongoose` to v4.
 This allows `medici` to be used with wider mongodb versions.
   * Dropped production dependencies: `moment`, `q`, `underscore`.
   * Dropped dev dependencies: `grunt`, `grunt-exec`, `grunt-contrib-coffee`, `grunt-sed`, `grunt-contrib-watch`, `semver`.
   * No `.coffee` any more.
-Using node.js v4 compatible JavaScript only.
+Using node.js v6 compatible JavaScript only.
+  * There are no API changes.
+  * Fixed a [bug](https://github.com/koresar/medici/issues/4).
+Transaction meta data was not voided correctly.
+  * This module maintainer is now [koresar](https://github.com/koresar) instead of the original author [jraede](http://github.com/jraede).